Facundo Pellistri

-Facundo Pellistri Rebollo ([faˈkundo peˈlistɾi]; born 20 December 2001) is a Uruguayan professional footballer who plays as a winger for Premier League club Manchester United and the Uruguay national team.
+Facundo Pellistri Rebollo ([faˈkundo peˈlistɾi]; born 20 December 2001) is a Uruguayan professional footballer who plays as a right winger for Greek Super League club Panathinaikos and the Uruguay national team.

 Born in Montevideo, Pellistri is a graduate of Peñarol's youth system.
 He made 37 first-team appearances for the club and was named in the Uruguayan Primera División Team of the Season in 2019.
 He transferred to Manchester United in October 2020, for a fee of £9 million.
-Since joining United, he has had two loan spells at Spanish club Alavés, where he made 35 appearances in total.
+After joining United, he had two loan spells at Spanish club Alavés, where he made 35 appearances in total before a further loan spell at fellow La Liga side Granada in 2024.
+He joined Panathinaikos F.C. for a fee of around £5.1 million in August 2024.

 Pellistri represented Uruguay at under-16 level, before making his senior international debut in January 2022.
-He played for Uruguay at the 2022 FIFA World Cup.
+He played for Uruguay at the 2022 FIFA World Cup and the 2024 Copa América.

 Early life and education

-Pellistri was born in Montevideo to a family of Spanish and Italian origin.
-He also holds a Spanish passport since his father's grandmother was from A Coruña in Galicia.
+Pellistri was born on 20 December 2001 in the capital city of Montevideo to a family of Spanish and Italian descent.
+His father, Marcelo, is an accountant and his mother, Lucía (née Rebollo), is a pediatrician.
+Along with his native Uruguayan passport, Pellistri also holds a Spanish passport through his father's grandmother, a native of the municipality of A Coruña in Galicia.
 The lead singer of Uruguayan rock band La Vela Puerca, Sebastián Teysera, is Pellistri's godfather.

-Pellistri is the son of an accountant.
-He was privately educated at two institutions in the Pocitos neighbourhood: St Brendan's School for his early years, where he first learned English, and then Ivy Thomas Memorial School through the fourth grade of high school.
-His strongest subject at school was Mathematics.
+Pellistri was privately educated at two institutions in the Pocitos neighbourhood: St Brendan's School for his early years, where he first learned English, and then Ivy Thomas Memorial School for high school.
+His strongest subject at school was mathematics.
 In 2019, Pellistri graduated from a pre-architectural study program.